Guide for Authors

-For the manuscripts the English rules and regulations of referencing are used.
+For the manuscripts, the English rules and regulations of referencing are used.

 Layout and Galley

-The Editors reserve the right to edit a manuscript for grammar, house style, scientific and statistical clarity, and overall length, while maintaining the scientific accuracy of the report.
+The Editors reserve the right to edit a manuscript for grammar, house style, scientific and statistical clarity, and overall length while maintaining the scientific accuracy of the report.
 Authors may be asked to incorporate editorial amendments of spelling, grammar, house style and to check minor inconsistencies in the text or reference list, together with scientific and/or statistical corrections, before returning a revised manuscript for final approval by the Editor.
-Failure to make scientific, statistical or editorial amendments could result in delayed acceptance and publication.
+Failure to make scientific, statistical, or editorial amendments could result in delayed acceptance and publication.

 Further instructions will be sent with the proof.
 To avoid publication delays proofs should be checked immediately and returned by email indicated on the proofs within 48 hours.
 Corrections by other means will not be accepted.
 It is important to ensure that all corrections are sent back to the journal in one communication: checking carefully before replying is very important, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely the responsibility of the corresponding author.
 The publisher may proceed with the publication of the article if no response is received within 48 hours.

-Authors are advised that they are responsible for proofreading of the text, references, tables and figures for absolute accuracy.
+Authors are advised that they are responsible for proofreading the text, references, tables, and figures for absolute accuracy.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 New material cannot be accepted at this stage and substantial rewriting of paragraphs is not permitted.
-Should authors insist in doing so, then the costs will be charged to the author and the journal will not be responsible for typesetting errors arising from these changes.
+Should authors insist on doing so, then the costs will be charged to the author and the journal will not be responsible for typesetting errors arising from these changes.

 Offprints and Reprints

-The PDF file of the article can be downloaded from the website as soon as early view is available.
-This is an open access journal that all content is freely available without any charge.
+The PDF file of the article can be downloaded from the website as soon as an early view is available.
+This is an open-access journal that all content is freely available without any charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 For an extra charge, paper offprints can be ordered via the offprint order form which is sent once the article is accepted for publication.

 Assigning a DOI Number